 As hard as it is for me to accept, I’ve got to accept that this is an important part of her role as a helpmate.
-Ultimately she is a big part of the sanctification process for me —to help me die to my old self, and become more and more like Christ in our home, a major point reinforced in Nair’s book.
-The same Hebrew word translated helpmate is used in Psalm 133:20: “Our soul waits for the Lord: He is our help (helpmate) and our shield.“
+Ultimately she is a big part of the sanctification process for me.
+She helps me die to my old self, and become more and more like Christ in our home.
+This is a major point reinforced in Nair’s book.
+The same Hebrew word translated helpmate is used in Psalm 133:20.
+“Our soul waits for the Lord: He is our help (helpmate) and our shield.”

 It’s pretty clear God is not our servant, but he is our ally in a powerful way.
 He is mighty in battle, and he designed a woman to be at your side to help you in the battles of life.